floragunncom/search-guard-helm/README.md

 Please, make sure you have exported your `$DOCKER_PASSWORD` in your environment beforehand.

+When you are ready with custom Docker images, please refer to `common.images` and `common.docker_registry` in [values.yaml][] to point to your custom docker images location.

 ### Install plugins
 You can install all required plugins for your Elasticsearch nodes